stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 once determined to purchase the picture despite its execution on stationary panelling.
 The resemblance to the boy, despite an appearance of rather greater age, was marvellous; and it could be seen that through some trick of atavism the physical contours of Joseph Curwen had found precise duplication after a century and a half.
-Mrs. Ward&rsquo;s resemblance to her ancestor was not at all marked, though she could recall relatives who had some of the facial characteristics shared by her son and by the bygone Curwen.
+Mrs. Ward's resemblance to her ancestor was not at all marked, though she could recall relatives who had some of the facial characteristics shared by her son and by the bygone Curwen.
 She did not relish the discovery, and told her husband that he had better burn the picture instead of bringing it home.
 There was, she averred, something unwholesome about it; not only intrinsically, but in its very resemblance to Charles.
-Mr. Ward, however, was a practical man of power and affairs&mdash;a cotton manufacturer with extensive mills at Riverpoint in the Pawtuxet Valley&mdash;and not one to listen to feminine scruples.
+Mr. Ward, however, was a practical man of power and affairs--a cotton manufacturer with extensive mills at Riverpoint in the Pawtuxet Valley--and not one to listen to feminine scruples.
 The picture impressed him mightily with its likeness to his son, and he believed the boy deserved it as a present.
-In this opinion, it is needless to say, Charles most heartily concurred; and a few days later Mr. Ward located the owner of the house&mdash;a small rodent-featured person with a guttural accent&mdash;and obtained the whole mantel and overmantel bearing the picture at a curtly fixed priced which cut short the impending torrent of unctuous haggling.
+In this opinion, it is needless to say, Charles most heartily concurred; and a few days later Mr. Ward located the owner of the house--a small rodent-featured person with a guttural accent--and obtained the whole mantel and overmantel bearing the picture at a curtly fixed priced which cut short the impending torrent of unctuous haggling.

-  It now remained to take off the panelling and remove it to the Ward home, where provisions were made for its thorough restoration and installation with an electric mock-fireplace in Charles&rsquo;s third-floor study or library.
-To Charles was left the task of superintending this removal, and on the twenty-eighth of August he accompanied two expert workmen from the Crooker decorating firm to the house in Olney Court, where the mantel and portrait-bearing overmantel were detached with great care and precision for transportation in the company&rsquo;s motor truck.
-There was left a space of exposed brickwork marking the chimney&rsquo;s course, and in this young Ward observed a cubical recess about a foot square, which must have lain directly behind the head of the portrait.
+  It now remained to take off the panelling and remove it to the Ward home, where provisions were made for its thorough restoration and installation with an electric mock-fireplace in Charles's third-floor study or library.
+To Charles was left the task of superintending this removal, and on the twenty-eighth of August he accompanied two expert workmen from the Crooker decorating firm to the house in Olney Court, where the mantel and portrait-bearing overmantel were detached with great care and precision for transportation in the company's motor truck.
+There was left a space of exposed brickwork marking the chimney's course, and in this young Ward observed a cubical recess about a foot square, which must have lain directly behind the head of the portrait.
 Curious as to what such a space might mean or contain, the youth approached and looked within; finding beneath the deep coatings of dust and soot some loose yellowed papers, a crude, thick copybook, and a few mouldering textile shreds which may have formed the ribbon binding the rest together.
 Blowing away the bulk of the dirt and cinders, he took up the book and looked at the bold inscription on its cover.
-It was in a hand which he had learned to recognise at the Essex Institute, and proclaimed the volume as the   &ldquo;Journall and Notes of Jos: Curwen, Gent., of Providence-Plantations, Late of Salem.&rdquo;
+It was in a hand which he had learned to recognise at the Essex Institute, and proclaimed the volume as the    "Journall and Notes of Jos: Curwen, Gent., of Providence-Plantations, Late of Salem. "

   Excited beyond measure by his discovery, Ward shewed the book to the two curious workmen beside him.
 Their testimony is absolute as to the nature and genuineness of the finding, and Dr. Willett relies on them to help establish his theory that the youth was not mad when he began his major eccentricities.
-All the other papers were likewise in Curwen&rsquo;s handwriting, and one of them seemed especially portentous because of its inscription:   &ldquo;To Him Who Shal Come After, &amp; How He May Gett Beyonde Time &amp; y    e
+All the other papers were likewise in Curwen's handwriting, and one of them seemed especially portentous because of its inscription:    "To Him Who Shal Come After, &amp; How He May Gett Beyonde Time &amp; y    e
-Spheres.&rdquo;   Another was in a cipher; the same, Ward hoped, as the Hutchinson cipher which had hitherto baffled him.
-A third, and here the searcher rejoiced, seemed to be a key to the cipher; whilst the fourth and fifth were addressed respectively to &ldquo;Edw: Hutchinson, Armiger&rdquo; and &ldquo;Jedediah Orne, Esq.&rdquo;, &lsquo;or Their Heir or Heirs, or Those Represent&rsquo;g Them&rsquo;.
-The sixth and last was inscribed:   &ldquo;Joseph Curwen his Life and Travells Bet&rsquo;n y    e     yeares 1678 and 1687: Of Whither He Voyag&rsquo;d, Where He Stay&rsquo;d, Whom He Sawe, and What He Learnt.&rdquo;
+Spheres. "   Another was in a cipher; the same, Ward hoped, as the Hutchinson cipher which had hitherto baffled him.
+A third, and here the searcher rejoiced, seemed to be a key to the cipher; whilst the fourth and fifth were addressed respectively to  "Edw: Hutchinson, Armiger " and  "Jedediah Orne, Esq. ", &lsquo;or Their Heir or Heirs, or Those Represent'g Them'.
+The sixth and last was inscribed:    "Joseph Curwen his Life and Travells Bet'n y    e     yeares 1678 and 1687: Of Whither He Voyag'd, Where He Stay'd, Whom He Sawe, and What He Learnt. "

     3.

-We have now reached the point from which the more academic school of alienists date Charles Ward&rsquo;s madness.
+We have now reached the point from which the more academic school of alienists date Charles Ward's madness.
 Upon his discovery the youth had looked immediately at a few of the inner pages of the book and manuscripts, and had evidently seen something which impressed him tremendously.
 Indeed, in shewing the titles to the workmen he appeared to guard the text itself with peculiar care, and to labour under a perturbation for which even the antiquarian and genealogical significance of the find could hardly account.
 Upon returning home he broke the news with an almost embarrassed air, as if he wished to convey an idea of its supreme importance without having to exhibit the evidence itself.
-He did not even shew the titles to his parents, but simply told them that he had found some documents in Joseph Curwen&rsquo;s handwriting, &ldquo;mostly in cipher&rdquo;, which would have to be studied very carefully before yielding up their true meaning.
+He did not even shew the titles to his parents, but simply told them that he had found some documents in Joseph Curwen's handwriting,  "mostly in cipher ", which would have to be studied very carefully before yielding up their true meaning.
 It is unlikely that he would have shewn what he did to the workmen, had it not been for their unconcealed curiosity.
 As it was he doubtless wished to avoid any display of peculiar reticence which would increase their discussion of the matter.